rototor/pdfbox-graphics2d/README.md

 At the moment only rendering text as vector shapes is implemented.
 To embed a text using its font into a PDF direct access to the underling font file is required, because PDFBox needs to build the embedded font subset.
 Using the normal Java font API it is not possible to access the underlying font file.
 So a mapping Font -> PDFont is needed.

-At the moment there is a hook to implement that, but its not working yet.
+The next release will allow you to register font files to embed the text using fonts, but this is work in progress.
 Also note that PDFBox has [problems](https://issues.apache.org/jira/browse/PDFBOX-3550) rendering RTL languages at the moment.

 ## Changes

+Version 0.6-SNAPSHOT: (not yet released)
+ - Implemented basic support for using fonts to render texts.
+Sample documentation still missing.

 Version 0.5:
  - Fixed getClip() and clip(Shape) handling.
 Both did not correctly handle transforms.
 This bug was